 When the entrepreneurs purchased the building, the original equipment was used to produce the fertilizer.
 The same lines that moved beer in and out of the large steel storage vats and tanks were used for the production of Growers Mineral Solutions.
 The fifty foot high vertical bucket elevator used to convey grain up to the mix tank in the beer days was used for granular raw materials.
 The original scale tank was used to weigh in the various liquid raw material ingredients for each batch of fertilizer.
 Directly beneath the scale tank was the 3,000 gallon mix tank.
 Today, most of the equipment has been replaced, much of it with stainless steel materials.
 The spring water used in the formulation of GMS is the same used to make award winning beer since 1850.

-Joe Henry, President of Growers and an avid historian said, “In 1893 at the World's Fair in Chicago, beer made with Milan Springs water was declared the outstanding American Beer.
+Joe Henry, former president of Growers and an avid historian said, “In 1893 at the World's Fair in Chicago, beer made with Milan Springs water was declared the outstanding American Beer.
 Our source of water for Growers Mineral Solutions is the Milan Spring that produced this outstanding beer.
 We do not use city water.
 Years ago Dr. Tiedjens ran tests on the Milan Springs water.
 If you had 12 inches of this water over the top of an acre of land, it would contain 2,700 pounds of calcium in a soluble form.”